THE HITCHIN 10km

 The race rules for this event are for gun time to the finish line, so if you are in line for a prize for winning, making the podium or as an age group winner, then this is determined on your gun time, NOT your chip time, as technically it is still a race.
 In other words if you think you could be a contender then do not start at the back!

 The route itself is a beautiful one.
-It will start in right next to the town centre, with the first few hundred meters going around Hitchin’s historic and iconic market square, before heading out towards Gosmore and Charlton villages, then into St. Ippolyts, before heading back into Hitchin for that all famous Town Centre finish.
+It will start in right next to the town centre, with the first mile (the north loop) being on closed roads that go anti-clockwise around town, before heading out towards the Gosmore and Charlton villages to complete a clockwise south loop, before heading back into Hitchin, completing another 1 mile loop that you started on, and then that all famous Town Centre finish.

 The route profile